Austin Wynns

-Robert Austin Wynns (born December 10, 1990) is an American professional baseball catcher for the Athletics of Major League Baseball (MLB).
-He has previously played in MLB for the Baltimore Orioles, San Francisco Giants, Los Angeles Dodgers, Colorado Rockies, and Cincinnati Reds.
+Robert Austin Wynns (born December 10, 1990) is an American professional baseball catcher in the Chicago Cubs organization.
+He has previously played in Major League Baseball (MLB) for the Baltimore Orioles, San Francisco Giants, Los Angeles Dodgers, Colorado Rockies, Cincinnati Reds, Athletics, Atlanta Braves, and Texas Rangers.
 Wynns played college baseball at Fresno State University, and was drafted by the Orioles in the tenth round of the 2013 Major League Baseball draft.

 Amateur career

 Wynns attended Poway High School in Poway, California.
 In 2009, as a senior, he hit .390 with five home runs and 37 RBIs.
 That season he was named first team All-California Interscholastic Federation, and Player of the Year in the Palomar League.

 After graduating and going undrafted in the 2009 MLB draft, Wynns enrolled and played college baseball at Fresno State University.
 In 2012, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
 As a senior in 2013, he batted .279/.362/.413 with three home runs and 24 RBIs in 53 games.
 He was drafted by the Baltimore Orioles in the tenth round of the 2013 Major League Baseball draft.